Off-grid Dream 6 Months in- How Far Have I Come?

 Everyone has a different story, but ultimately the same vision or outlook.
 And when united by a common goal, people naturally come forth and help to support others who are also starting out on the same path, like knowledgeable, wise mentors.

 Facebook is just for funny pictures of cats, right?

 What has also surprised me is the power of an online community.
-This might seem strange to say since it is exactly what I am trying to create with the book club and Facebook group, but the truth is that I have never really been big on social media, so I was a complete newbie to using Facebook groups etc. But really, I can´t believe what an amazing space for finding like-minded people they are.
+This might seem strange to say since it is exactly what I am trying to create with this blog but the truth is that I have never really been big on social media, so I was a complete newbie to using Facebook groups etc. But really, I can´t believe what an amazing space for finding like-minded people they are.

 Previously I had thought that Facebook was just for people posting cute images of cats and Instagram was just for posting pictures of what you had for lunch, but now I can see that they are so much more than that.
 It just depends on how you use them.
 It can be used to pass the time aimlessly or to network and connect with like-minded people and help each other out.

 I am sure that some people reading this will be wondering where I have been for the last 15 years, but really I am only just catching on! 🙂

 New Friends in the Making